Knowsley Safari Park

 Opening Times

-Knowlsey Safari Park is open all year round (except Christmas Day) - in extreme weather conditions the Park may shut for safety reasons.
+Knowlsey Safari Park is open all year round (except Christmas Eve, Christmas Day, New Year's Eve, New Year's Day) - in extreme weather conditions the Park may shut for safety reasons.

 Admission Prices